lpizzinidev/cliff.js/README.md

 ### Generate a random vector
 You can generate a vector of specified `length` using the `generateVector` method.
-The method accepts three options:
+The method accepts an object parameter with three options:
 - `type`: The type of the elements in the vector specified as a `CliffTypes`.
 - `length`: The length of the vector.
 - `itemOpts`: The options for the generation of each element in the vector.